Getting Started

 Our matchmaking philosophy is driven by player perspective, with core principles of matchmaking:

-high availability, process observability, and user-friendly error handling.
+high service availability, observability, analytics, and user-friendly error handling.

 Testing our Matchmaker is entirely free, no credit card required.